scikit-image/scikit-image/doc/source/skips/0-governance.rst

 Core developers
 ---------------
-Core developers are community members who have shown that they are dedicated to the continued development of the project through ongoing engagement with the community.
+Core developers are community members who have demonstrated continued commitment to the project through ongoing engagement with the community.
 They have shown they can be trusted to maintain scikit-image with care.
 Being a core developer allows contributors to more easily carry on with their project related activities by giving them direct access to the